Skip to main content

 Note: National Healthy Homes Month moved from June to April in 2024.

-National Healthy Homes Month is an opportunity to educate, raise awareness, motivate action, and build networks and partnerships.
-In the past, U.S. Department of Housing and Urban Development (HUD) and other federal partners have emphasized the importance of testing homes and people, connected people and communities to resources to find and fix residential hazards, encouraged and strengthened partnerships, and motivated action and investment in improved housing quality.
+April is National Healthy Homes Month (NHHM), an opportunity to educate, raise awareness, motivate action, and build networks and partnerships in support of healthier home environments.
+In the past, the U.S. Department of Housing and Urban Development (HUD) and other federal partners have emphasized the importance of testing homes and people, connected people and communities to resources to find and fix residential hazards, encouraged and strengthened partnerships, and motivated action and investment in improved housing quality.

 Awareness Events

-COMING SOON: Feel free to use the key materials and resources below to promote and encourage awareness, education, advocacy, and local implementation.
-These materials reflect the theme that NCHH has chosen for this year, but you may opt to customize with your own theme.
+You may use the key materials and resources below to promote and encourage awareness, education, advocacy, and local implementation.
+These materials reflect the NSHHC theme that NCHH is using this year, but you may opt to customize them with your own theme.

 Graphics